UCLA-IRL/dledger/doc/requirement.md

 ## Properties

-DLedger is a secure distributed logging system.
+DLedger is a secured distributed logging system.
 It has the following properties:
 - Persistence.
-The records accepted by the system are replicated at least m peers so they cannot collude.
+The records accepted by the system are replicated at least m peers, so they cannot collude.
 - Permission.
-All log entries and the corresponding data are signed, and therefore able to be tracked to the original sender.
+All log entries, and the corresponding data are signed, and therefore able to be tracked to the original sender.
 - Immutability.
 All records cannot be modified once accepted, without knowing all keys of the accepting peers.
 This also means that the system is append-only.